 Are you feeling a lost with some of these photography terms?
 Check out our post where we define common photography jargon.

-What do your northern lights photos look like?
+What does your northern lights photography look like?

 Tiina Törmänen is an internationally acclaimed landscape photographer and photography tour leader from Finnish Lapland.
 She is best known for her magical winter photography.